There's More To College Planning In New York State Than 529 Plans

 - The runaway cost of receiving a college education, and the debt load associated with that.

-- Two-year schools have seemed to more nimbly adjusted their course work to producing the skills that Corporate America is looking for.
+- Two-year schools have seemed to more nimbly adjust their coursework to producing the skills that Corporate America is looking for.

 - Our kids are being raised in a society where we can have almost anything we desire, delivered to our door within 24 hours by simply tapping our phone a couple times.